 The field of reindeer nose biology remained relatively stagnant until modern sequencing technology made the complete genome of north pole R. t. pearyi available, and in particular genome sequencing of several members of known red-nose families identified a second gene associated with rhinaria luminescence7.
 This second factor, termed RNAF (for Red-Nose Activating Factor) serves as an activation and localization cofactor for the RUD1 protein.
 Strikingly, transgenic mice carrying red-nose alleles of both Rud1 and Rnaf display brightly glowing noses, exactly like the natural red-nose reindeer phenotype8.
 This landmark discovery finally explains the genetic basis for the fascinating phenomenon of glowing reindeer noses, and has the potential to revolutionize the nascent field of illumination bioengineering.

-Cyagen Biosciences provides custom mouse and rat model systems, including transgenics, knockouts and knockins, and CRISPR/Cas9 or TALEN genome editing, and our new TurboKnockout® gene targeted mice.
+Cyagen Biosciences provides custom mouse and rat model systems, including transgenics, conditional knockouts and knockins, and CRISPR/Cas9 or TALEN genome editing, and our new TurboKnockout® gene targeted mice.
 However, we cannot make animal models carrying fictional or magical genes.
 VectorBuilder is our online vector design tool.
 You can design and order custom DNA constructs specific to your experimental needs.
 Choose from lentiviruses, AAV vectors, shRNA expression vectors, CRISPR/Cas9 vectors, and more!

 * This article is meant to be humorous.
 All scientific information and entities described here are purely fiction.

 We will respond to you in 1-2 business days.